Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Introduction

-The application illustrating the utility of the proposed framework is neuromuscular blockade (NMB) during anesthesia.
+The application illustrating the utility of the proposed framework is neuromuscular blockade (NMB).
 NMB causes skeletal muscle relaxation and is routinely used in anesthesia to optimize surgical conditions.
-NMB drugs can be administered either in intermittent doses or through continuous infusion.
-Following an initial bolus dose, maintenance doses or a certain infusion rate are necessary to sustain anesthesia.
-Underdosing NMB can lead to inadequate paralysis, while overdosage may extend neuromuscular block beyond the necessary time for surgery and anesthesia.
+Underdosing NMB can lead to inadequate paralysis, while overdosage may extend neuromuscular block beyond the time necessary for surgery and anesthesia.
 The effect of NMB agents is measured by neuromuscular monitors~\cite{MH06}, devices that electrically stimulate a peripheral nerve while also quantifying the evoked responses.
-Compared to administration of fixed doses (open-loop control), using the monitors for dose titration significantly reduces exposure to NMB drugs without affecting the observed clinical outcome~\cite{TSB21}.

 The long-term (one to ten days) NMB is practiced during mechanical ventilation in the intensive care unit.
-It has become especially common in connection with treatment for COVID-19 during inpatient hospitalization \cite{TZP22}.
-There is wide interpatient variability in NMB agent dosage requirements and the latter may decrease or increase with time.
-To ensure optimal dosing, it is therefore important to monitor the depth of NMB under constant flow rate infusion.
+It has become especially common in connection with treatment for COVID-19 during inpatient hospitalization~\cite{TZP22}.
+There is wide interpatient variability in required NMB agent dosage and the latter may decrease or increase with time.
+To ensure proper dosing, it is therefore important to monitor the depth of NMB.

+NMB drugs are administered either in intermittent doses or by continuous infusion.
+After an initial bolus dose, sequential maintenance doses or a certain infusion rate are needed to sustain anesthesia.
+The optimal mode of NMB administration is under debate~\cite{KHK26}.
+Prolonged continuous NMB infusions carry a higher risk of drug accumulation, causing excessive paralysis, delayed recovery, and prolonged neuromuscular weakness.
+Intermittent boluses consume less total drug and allow serial neurological evaluations, but their main drawback is fluctuating levels of paralysis, leading to periods where the patient may not be adequately blocked.
+This motivates the development of feedback controllers for discrete NMB dosing.